 The resurgence of crafts and art due to the Covid-19 lockdown is exhilarating.
 Crafts and art are alright to delve into now.
 I say this cynically, because of some of our educator’s attitudes towards these subjects.
-There are some that feel these subjects are of little importance to a child’s development.
+There are those that feel that studying the arts are of little importance to a child’s development.
 Nothing could be further from the truth.

 Even though what I needed was out of stock, I was elated to hear this good news not only for the store, but also that children were having an art or craft experience at home.
 Maybe, just maybe there is a realization on the importance, the challenge, and the fun of creating.
 That some educational institutions have eliminated these subjects from their school’s curriculum is unfair and a disservice to any child.